Flags of the Confederate States of America

 The flags of the Confederate States of America have a history of three successive designs during the American Civil War.
 The flags were known as the "Stars and Bars", used from 1861 to 1863; the "Stainless Banner", used from 1863 to 1865; and the "Blood-Stained Banner", used in 1865 shortly before the Confederacy's dissolution.
 A rejected national flag design was also used as a battle flag by the Confederate Army and featured in the "Stainless Banner" and "Blood-Stained Banner" designs.
 Although this design was never a national flag, it is the most commonly recognized symbol of the Confederacy.

 Since the end of the Civil War, private and official use of the Confederate flags, particularly the battle flag, has continued amid philosophical, political, cultural, and racial controversy in the United States.
 These include flags displayed in states; cities, towns and counties; schools, colleges and universities; private organizations and associations; and individuals.
-The battle flag was also featured in the state flags of Georgia and Mississippi, although it was removed by the former in 2003 and the latter in 2020.
-After the former was changed in 2001, the city of Trenton, Georgia has used a flag design nearly identical to the previous version with the battle flag.
+The battle flag was also featured in the state flags of Georgia and Mississippi, although it was removed by Georgia in 2003 and Mississippi in 2020.
+However, the new design of the Georgia flag still references the original "Stars and Bars" iteration of the Georgia flag.
+After the Georgia flag was changed in 2001, the city of Trenton, Georgia, has used a flag design nearly identical to the previous version with the battle flag.

+It is estimated that 500–544 flags were captured during the civil war by the Union.
+The flags were sent to the War Department in Washington.

 First flag: the "Stars and Bars" (1861–1863)

 The Confederacy's first official national flag, often called the Stars and Bars, flew from March 4, 1861, to May 1, 1863.
+Two men claim to have designed the flag.
+While it has been traditionally attributed to Prussian-American artist Nicola Marschall in Marion, Alabama, evidence now shows that Oren Randolph from Louisburg, North Carolina likely also designed a similar flag at the same time.
+Alabama and North Carolina both certified that theirs was the first design, but an investigation into both men’s claims has revealed evidence that supports both men.

-It was designed by Prussian-American artist Nicola Marschall in Marion, Alabama, and is said to resemble the Flag of Austria, with which Marschall would have been familiar.
+The flag is very similar to the flag of the United States, and is said to resemble the Flag of Austria, with which Nicola Marschall would have been familiar.
 The original version of the flag featured a circle of seven white stars in the navy-blue canton, representing the seven states of the South that originally composed the Confederacy: South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas.
 The "Stars and Bars" flag was adopted on March 4, 1861, in the first temporary national capital of Montgomery, Alabama, and raised over the dome of that first Confederate capitol.
 Marschall also designed the Confederate army uniform.